Julian Arroyo (he, him, his)

 IJ Chan (she, her, hers)

-IJ is a dance artist and educator born, raised and based in Boston.
-She graduated from James Madison University with a B.A. in Dance and Journalism and has dedicated her life to training and performing in multiple dance genres for international dance masters.
+IJ (陳加恩) is a dance artist and educator born, raised and based in Boston.
+She has dedicated her life to training and performing in multiple dance genres for international dance masters.
 In her own choreographic work, IJ is interested in exploring the Asian-American narrative.
 She is committed to bringing quality arts instruction to low-income and minority youth populations within Boston, and Rehearsal for Life helps her accomplish this mission daily, while encouraging youth to be more empathetic and socially aware.
-In her free time, IJ also works as a freelance graphic designer and visual artist, with a focus on creating marketing materials for other dance artists in the community.
+In her free time, IJ also works as a freelance graphic designer, visual artist and seamstress.

 Cooper Evello (he, him, his)

 Cooper studied music production and composition at the Cambridge School of Weston, Hampshire College, and the Berklee School of Music, and joined Rehearsal for Life with a background in music production, performance, arranging and composition.
 His work with Rehearsal for Life, allows him the opportunity to create music that helps make Boston youth’s time in school a little better and helps them process their feelings and struggles.
 Outside of work, Cooper can be found composing and recording music in his home studio, and performing around New England in his bands (ADDIE, Bog Berries, Hush Club, and Naomi Westwater).

 Jackson Jirard (he, him, his)